rosemutai/Art-exhibition-app/README.md

 # 📖 Javascript-conference-app <a name="about-project"></a>

-This project is built with HTML & CSS to showcase my html and css skills..
+This project is built with HTML, CSS and JavaScript for the end of module one period at Microverse.
+It aims to advertise an art exhibition conference.

 **Javascript-conference-app** is a simple massage for linter practice